katoss/cardsort/README.md

 ## License

-`cardsort` was created by Katharina Kloppenborg.
-It is licensed under the terms of the GNU General Public License v3.0 license.
+`cardsort` was created by Katharina Kloppenborg and is licensed under the terms of the MIT license.

 ## Credits